justlark/fanjam/README.md

 - [flyctl](https://fly.io/docs/flyctl/install/)
 - [Terraform](https://developer.hashicorp.com/terraform/install)

 You can use `just` to build and deploy the app.
-Run `just --list` to see a list of recipes.
+Run `just` to see a list of recipes.

 `just` commands that accept a `stage` accept either `prod` or `test`.
 This is for infrastructure that is shared between tenant environments. `just` commands